Verssae/toclo/README.md

       Format : `toclo add <what> <due> [<category>]`

       If the category column is empty, the schedule will be seen with the category blanked.
+      If you don't want to set due, input x instead of 'YYYY-MM-DD'

       Example :

       `toclo add Assignment 2018-06-03`

       `toclo add Sleep 2018-06-04 Life`

+      `toclo add Study x Life`

       ### ls
       Format : `toclo ls [<category> <done> <all>]`